-This website is an aggregation of selected feeds to represent projects as they are developping.
+This website is an aggregation of selected feeds to represent projects as they are developing.
 Versioning systems (git) and content feeds (atom / RSS) from other publication spaces are brought together to show different elements of practice.

 Colm O'Neill works as designer and researcher in Carlow (IE) and Brussels (BE).
 His work is concerned with mediations of digital literacy through graphical, user and programmatic interfaces.
-The research and practice that result follow the ideals of free and open source culture models.

 currently: